unicode-org/conformance/README.md

 values are possible for each test item:

 * **Success**: the actual result agrees with expected results

-* **Failure**: a result is generated, but the result is not the same as the expected value.
+* **Failure**: a result is generated, but the result is not the same as the expected value.  item
-* **No test run**: The test was not executed by the test implementation for the data item

 * **Error**: the test resulted in an exception or other behavior not anticipated for the test case

+* **Known issue**: The test failure or error is known for the version of the platform and ICU.
+Note that each type of known issue should reference a publicly documented issue in ICU or CLDR.

+* **No test run**: The test was not executed by the test implementation for the data

 ### Open questions for the verifier
 * What should be done if the test driver fails to complete?
 How can this be